UB-Mannheim/Reproducible-Workflows-Examples/README.md

-# Reproducible Workflows: Git/GitHub Workflows
+# Reproducible Workflows MMSDS: Git/GitHub Workflows

-This repository contains a collection of reproducible workflows using Git and GitHub.
-The goal is to provide examples and templates for managing projects, version control, and collaboration using these tools.
+This repository contains a collection of tasks exemplifying workflows using Git and GitHub.

 ## Contents